turingschool/curriculum/source/projects/son_of_store_engine.markdown

 Provide a mechanism so that store administrators may provide custom a CSS sheet to change the appearance of their store.
 This custom styling should not affect any other store's appearance.

+Have four pre-built themes they can select from and the ability to upload their own.

 ### Use Sub-Domains To Distinguish Stores

 In order to give greater precedence and more SEO-juice to each individual store, as well as pave the way for stores to use custom domains, change your application so that, instead of using a path prefix per request to identify individual stores in the system, use unique sub-domains instead.